veliero-io/tiny-local-ai-demo/README.md

 ### 3. Set Up Python Environment

 It is highly recommended to use a virtual environment.
+Then, you can install the inference engine.

 ```bash
 python3 -m venv llama